nimrody15/ec2-scheduler/README.md

 ** NOTE ** The solution affecting only Instances With PowerOff/PowerOn tags, Instances without these tags are not affected

+** Optional ** If ypu want all untagged Instances to power off (not related to PowerOff tag) every day at specific time, insert the time you want the Instances to be shut down and a Lambda will do the rest.
+If you want to keep instances on add the below tag:

+TagName: KeepAlive
+Tag Value: true

 How To Use The Solution
 ------------------------